SoftwareAG/sagdevops-templates/templates/sag-spm-boot-local/README.md

 ## Adding Local Infrastructure layer to a Stack using CLI

-Create a new 10.1 Dev01 stack and provision Local infrastructure layer on Windows:
+To create a new 10.1 Dev01 stack and provision Local infrastructure layer on Windows:

 ```bash
 sagcc create stacks alias=Dev01 release=10.1